1. Home

 • Current valuation (optional and may incur an extra cost).

-What doesn’t a HomeBuyers Survey cover?
+What doesn’t a Homebuyers Survey cover?

-A HomeBuyers Survey does not cover:
+A Level 2 Homebuyers Survey does not cover:

 • Inspection of any part of the property that is not visible or is inaccessible.
 It may be covered by furniture, or it may be unsafe for the surveyor to inspect it.
-If a place is inaccessible it should be declared so in the report.
+If a place is inaccessible, it should be declared so in the report.
 A Building Survey is a more detailed inspection and will include assessment of non-visual components of the property.
 However, neither survey includes any inspection or assessment that would put the surveyor at risk.

 • Communal areas, for example the lift in a block of flats.